 This PhD thesis will be co-directed by Boris Popov (DR CNRS) and Mathieu Guigue (MdC Sorbonne Université), members of the LPNHE-neutrino group, and by Yoshinari Hayato from the ICRR, University of Tokyo.
-It is important to mention that M. Guigue has recently obtained a Sorbonne Université "Emergence" grant to work on technical developments towards the Hyper-Kamiokande experiment.
-The work of the student will also be coordinated with the development on time synchronization performed by experienced electronics engineer Stefano Russo (PhD Ingénieur de recherche, CNRS) working at LPNHE.
+It is important to mention that M.Guigue has recently obtained a Sorbonne Université "Emergence" grant to work on technical developments towards the Hyper-Kamiokande experiment.
+The work of the student will also be coordinated with the development on time synchronization performed by experienced electronics engineer Stefano Russo (PhD Ingénieur de recherche, CNRS) working at LPNHE who has recently been nominated as a co-convener of the HK-Electronics working group.